 How TALEN Aids Crop Breeding

 Precision in gene editing is key to achieving the desired crop characteristics for yields and plant disease resistance.
 TALENs can be used to edit plant genes that confer susceptibility, restore defeated resistance genes, confer new specificity to existing resistance genes to match evolving pathogens, and to directly target and alter pathogen DNA.
 Additionally, researchers can use TALENs to introduce novel resistance genes and to create “gene stacks” that combine multiple genes at a single location in the genome, ensuring that they continue to work together through further breeding for other traits.
-This is the critical feature to creating long-lasting resistance to disease.
+This is a critical feature to creating long-lasting resistance to disease.

 Today’s most successful high-yielding crops were bred by conventional means over centuries to achieve their current combinations of genes, yet this method has limitations.
 For example, crop breeders could try to modify a modern corn variety by adding a gene from a wild corn relative which is naturally resistant to a destructive fungus.
 Yet if breeders use conventional means to cross the two species then the new variety will acquire not just the desired trait (fungal resistance) but also other undesired traits (such as long lateral branches).